DIY: Hello World / Sessions

 python manage.py startapp home

-Create an HTML file in ~/django_projects/mysite/home/templates/home/main.html
+Create an HTML file in ~/django_projects/mysite/home/templates/home/main.html with the following HTML:

 <ul>